 There are different systems for heating and hot water, depending on which apartments you live in.

-- There are gas boilers in each apartment for heating and hot water.
+There are central gas boilers for heating and hot water.

-- There is an electric immersion as back up for hot water.
+There is an electric immersion as back up for hot water in the River Apartemnts.

 Keeping your apartment clean is the responsibility of all residents.

 You are responsible for your own room (and en-suite bathroom if you have one).

 All residents are responsible for cleaning common areas: Kitchen, hall, boiler room and bathrooms if they are communal.
 Make sure the windows are kept clean at all times.